Why are Natural Gas - Henry Hub Prices so high?

 What are the short-term drivers of Natural Gas - Henry Hub prices?

-Over the 1 Month horizon the outlook is bullish due to drivers such as: - EWMA-based technical analysis - Natural Gas EIA Stocks - LNG imports to Spain - The net positions of speculators on ICE Br(None) The top contrary drivers for the 1 Month horizon are: - The shape of the futures curve
+Over the 1 Month horizon the outlook is bearish due to drivers such as: - The net positions of speculators on ICE - US Industrial Production - Long term price trends Br(None) The top contrary drivers for the 1 Month horizon are: - Seasonality trends for the prediction month of year - Movements in the Euro

 What are the long-term drivers of Natural Gas - Henry Hub prices?

-Over the 1 Year horizon the outlook is bullish due to drivers such as: - Short term price trends - Natural Gas EIA Stocks - The shape of the futures curve Br(None) The top contrary drivers for the 1 Year horizon are: - The net positions of speculators on ICE - Long term price trends
+Over the 1 Year horizon the outlook is bearish due to drivers such as: - The net positions of speculators on ICE Br(None) The top contrary drivers for the 1 Year horizon are: - Natural Gas EIA Stocks - EWMA-based technical analysis - Movements in the Euro - Long term price trends

 Will the price of Natural Gas - Henry Hub go up?